Skip to main content

 Guidelines for scoring Impact:

-• 1 (Medium): Adding keyboard shortcuts to an existing workflow -- helpful, used regularly, but not transformative.
+• 1 (Medium): Adding keyboard shortcuts to an existing workflow.
+Helpful, used regularly, but not a major change.

 • 0.5 (Low): A tooltip that clarifies a confusing label.